Joycejue/final-project/README.md

 # final-project
 1. Data Source

+I use data scraping from IMDb web pages.
 API keys or client secrets are not needed.

 -----------------------------------------------------------------------------------------------------------------------
 2. Other information

 I use Plotly in my project to present some outcomes.
 This is the link about how to get started with Plotly with Python: https://plot.ly/python/getting-started/

 -----------------------------------------------------------------------------------------------------------------------
 3. Brief description of structure of code

 (1).
 Data access and storage:
 "data_access_storage.py" works for data scraping and crawling from web pages and storaging into the database.